Rudy Kemmler

 Kemmler was a poor hitter but a good defensive catcher.
 In the days before catchers had protection against pitched balls, he was quite durable.
 He spent most of his career as a reserve player.

-Kemmler caught two no-hitters in 1884 for Columbus Buckeye pitchers Ed Morris and Frank Mountain.
+In 1883, Kemmler set a still-standing MLB record of most passed balls allowed in a season, with 114.Kemmler caught two no-hitters in 1884 for Columbus Buckeye pitchers Ed Morris and Frank Mountain.

 Kemmler died in his hometown of Chicago, and is interred at Concordia Cemetery in Forest Park, Illinois.